lxc/incus/doc/api-extensions.md

 ## `qemu_metrics`

 This adds a new `security.agent.metrics` Boolean which defaults to `true`.
-When set to `false`, it doesn't connect to the `lxd-agent` for metrics and other state information, but relies on stats from QEMU.
+When set to `false`, it doesn't connect to the `incus-agent` for metrics and other state information, but relies on stats from QEMU.

 ## `gpu_mig_uuid`